kubernetes/kops/docs/cli/kops_export_kubecfg.md

 ```
       --admin duration[=18h0m0s]   export a cluster admin user credential with the given lifetime and add it to the cluster context
-      --all                        export all clusters from the kops state store
+      --all                        export all clusters from the kOps state store
-      --auth-plugin                use the kops authentication plugin
+      --auth-plugin                use the kOps authentication plugin
   -h, --help                       help for kubecfg
       --internal                   use the cluster's internal DNS name
       --kubeconfig string          the location of the kubeconfig file to create.